YiZhang19801001/myCalculator/simpleCaculator/README.md

-# Diploma of Software Development Home
+# Diploma of Software Development Homework
 This small project is a practice of computer logic and angular data binding.

 ## SimpleCaculator